 People born in Poland the largest group of immigrants

-People born in Poland were the largest group of immigrants in 2020 as in the previous years, 20,477 or 37% of the total immigrant population.
-The second largest group of immigrants were born in Lithuania (3,277) followed by people born in the Philippines (2,085).
+People born in Poland were the largest group of immigrants on 1 January 2022 as in the previous years, 20,896 or 34.2% of the total immigrant population.
+The second largest group of immigrants were born in Lithuania (5.6%) followed by people born in Romania (4.1%).
+Polish men were 35.8% of all male immigrants or 12,008 out of 33,557.
+Lithuanian men were the second most populous (6.2%) followed by men of Romanian origin (5.1%).
+Polish women were 32.2% of the female immigrants, followed by women from the Philippines (5.4%) and women from Lithuania (4.7%).

 The highest proportion of immigrants in the Southwest

-On 1 January 2020, 64.1% of first and second generation immigrants were living in the capital region.
-The highest proportion of immigrants was in the Southwest with 27.9% of first and second generation immigrants.
-The lowest proportion was in the Northwest where only 9.1% of the population were immigrants or second generation immigrants.
+On 1 January 2022, 64.9% of first and second generation immigrants were living in the Capital region or 43,923.
+The highest proportion of immigrants was in the Southwest with 28% of first and second generation immigrants.
+The second highest proportion was in the Westfjords, whereas 22.3% of the population were immigrants or second generation immigrants.
+The lowest proportion was in the Northwest where only 10.1% of the population were immigrants or second generation immigrants.